nwilsonz/TastyCrafts/README.md

 # TastyCrafts

 The purpose of TastyCrafts is to provide a place for friends, family, and people around the world to create and share tasty recipes with each other.
+Please check out the [Wiki](https://github.com/nwilsonz/TastyCrafts/wiki) pages for additional information.

 ## External Requirements